annelieschridde/BigData/README.md

 # BigData

-This repo consists of excersises with Kafka, Docker and Python packages in order to develop an understanding for these tools and how to implement them.
+This repo consists of excersises with Kafka, Docker, MongoDB and different Python packages, like streamlit, in order to develop an understanding for these tools and how to implement them.
 This work was done independently.